RobG66/AtGames-Batocera/README.md

 Files:

+ALU_Mame_Custom_Configs.zip
+- Unzip and place in system\configs\mame\custom.
+Custom mame configs to use contols for racing, lightgun and paddle games. mame.core=mame mame.emulator=mame mame.customcfg=1

+ini.zip
-  ini.zip - Unzip and place in system\configs\mame\ini.
+- Unzip and place in system\configs\mame\ini.
 These files are optimized mame vector beam settings

+batocera.conf_mame_vector_games
-  batocera.conf_mame_vector_games.
-Mame hlsl shared configurations for batocera.conf.
+- Mame hlsl shared configurations for batocera.conf.
 Make your vector games look better, like if you cannot see the bullets in asteroids.